morojAlh/reactnd-project-myreads-starter/README.md

     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── MyReadsPage.js # This is the main page in project.
+    ├── SearchPage.js # This is the search page.
+    ├── ShelfBook.js # This is file that is control the shelves.
+    └── BookList.js # This is the file for showing the books list.
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.